|

 Topic: Progress, Prototype demo, Goal for next few days

 We discussed what we have done since Sunday.
-Most of the parts of the program are basically working.
+Most of the parts of the

 We still need to: